-The pot lid has an insulated silicone tab which can be flipped up and will stay upright, making it easy to peek inside the pot while cooking.
-In addition, there are easy to see embossed liquid measurements on the inside and outside of the pot in 8 oz and 250 milliliter increments.
-The only thing missing are a few strainer holes in the lid to help prevent boil overs.
+The pot lid has an insulated silicone tab that can be flipped up and will stay upright, making it easy to peek inside the pot while cooking.
+In addition, there are easy-to-see embossed liquid measurements on the inside and outside of the pot in 8 oz and 250-milliliter increments.
+The only thing missing is a few strainer holes in the lid to help prevent boil overs.

 I can even fit a large isobutane canister and a stove inside the 1,1 L boiler (a Kovea Spider), providing me with lots of fuel for long simmer times or group cooking.

 My only real criticism of this pot, which at $30 is an excellent deal, is the way that GSI Outdoors markets it, which I find confusing and disingenuous.
 GSI Outdoors says that the pot is made out of Halulite, which is a made-up brand name for anodized aluminum, to make consumers think they’re buying something more than it is.
 GSI also claims that Halulite pots (anodized aluminum) are lighter weight than titanium ones, which is simply not true.
 It’s very off-putting and reflects badly on the company, which otherwise has very good products.